JoeSz/Exopite-SEO-Core/README.md

 # Exopite-SEO-Core
 ## WordPress Plugin
+Increase your website's SEO ranking, speed, the number of visitors and ultimately your sales.<br>
-Provide some extra but important SEO functions along Yoast SEO
+Provide some extra but important SEO functions along Yoast SEO.
+Yoast SEO not required however but recommended.
+You may or may not use an other SEO plugin too.

 - Author: Joe Szalai
 - Version: 20180315